 Second, there are uninflected nouns of shape C?V whose possessive paradigms fall into Class 3.
-Some examples are given in (25).
-Unlike Class 2 possessives such as (12d) and (22b), they lose vowel laryngealization in the 2sg. and 3sg. forms.
+Some examples are given in (17).
+Unlike Class 2 possessives such as (d) in Table 5 and (14b), they lose vowel laryngealization in the 2sG and 3sG forms.
 All plural forms then revert to the C?V stem shape.

-(25) Class 3 possessive paradigms
+(17) Class 3 possessive paradigms